snipsco/snips-jeedom-plugin/README.md

 - [ ] Make the slots information useful

 # Develop Diary
+5, Jun, 2018
+-[x] Add voice feed back once an action has been triggered.
+-[x] Unified the idea of skills management.

 4, Jun, 2018
 - [x] Beta version has been done.